 - whether the student is provided services by paraprofessionals and, if so, their qualifications.

-- Any person who does not wish to participate in reciting the pledge for any personal reason may elect not to do so.
-Students and staff must respect another person’s right to make that choice.
+- Any person who does not wish to participate in reciting the Pledge of Allegiance for any personal reason may elect not to do so.
+Students must respect another person’s right to make that choice.

 - For more information, read Board Policy 525: Pledge of Allegiance Policy.

-- Occasionally, the District uses surveys to obtain student opinions and information about students.
+- Occasionally, the school district uses surveys to obtain student opinions and information about students.

-- Parents/guardians have the right to review the survey prior to administration and may choose to not have their child participate in the survey.
+- Parents have the right to review the survey prior to administration and may choose to not have their child participate in the survey.